SeaBa55/employee-tracker/README.md

 * A video demonstrating the entirety of the app's functionality

 ## Revisions

 employee-tracker_v1.0 - Initial commit.
 Added schema.sql file and created initial sql database configuration.

+employee-tracker_v1.1 - Added file server.js, which sets up a mySQL instance, prompts users with action items using inquire, and based on user selection determines how to query employee_db.
+Currently, server.js is capable of viewing employees, department, and roles tables.
+The user also has the option to terminate the application by selecting "EXIT".

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.